What are the issues between Ukraine and Russia? The crisis explained

 The agreement is highly complex, however, because Moscow continues to insist it has not been a party in the conflict and is therefore not bound by its terms.

-In point 10 of the agreement, there is a call for the withdrawal of all foreign armed formations and military equipment from the two disputed regions, Donetsk and Luhansk.
-Ukraine says this refers to forces from Russia but Moscow denies it has any troops there.
+In point 10 of the agreement, there is a call for the withdrawal of all foreign armed formations and military equipment from the disputed DPR and LPR.
+Ukraine says this refers to forces from Russia but Moscow has previously denied it has any troops in those states.

 Last year, a spike in ceasefire violations in the east and a Russian troop concentration near Ukraine fuelled fears that a new war was about to erupt but tensions abated when Moscow pulled back the bulk of its forces after manoeuvres in April.